Trusted World Leader in EMF Protection & Safety

 Enter 5G, the Fifth Generation of wireless networks (see “The Evolution of G’s“).

 5G wireless technology is on its way to becoming the next global network.
 With this new network, almost every product or service imaginable will incorporate a cellular wireless signal, whether it’s for live streaming, production and transport of goods, personal tracking, remote control of amenities, or for convenient on-the-go services.

 The Internet has become an integral part of our current society, but thanks to 5G, it’s going to permeate our lives even more.

-As of 2020, 5G sites have already being set up and deployed commercially, with widespread adoption worldwide slated for 2025.
+5G sites have already been set up and deployed commercially, with widespread adoption worldwide slated for 2025.
 For an interactive live map of 5G sites around the world, click here.

 What is 5G Technology?

 Like the wireless generations before it, 5G mobile technology uses its own new frequency bands.
 The frequency bands of 4G networks simply don’t have enough room to accommodate the enormous amounts of data that will be transferred by 5G.
 However, that doesn’t mean 4G frequencies will be disappearing; 5G will just build upon the 4G network.